Powdery landscapes, delicious holiday foods, and traditions rooted in alpine culture: Christmas in Switzerland is more beautiful than any postcard.

 Swiss Christmas cookie recipes

-Come December, bakeries across Switzerland switch into cookie-making gear.
+Come December, bakeries across Switzerland will switch into cookie-making gear.
 Be it inside home bakeries or local confectioneries, butter and chocolate are melted, and ovens are running at full steam.

 Many Swiss families have the tradition of getting together on the days of Advent to bake Christmas cookies.
-While stores now sell prepackaged cookie dough, those who are serious about baking will start from scratch.
+While stores now sell prepackaged cookie dough, those serious about baking will start from scratch.
 Using local ingredients is the key to preserving the heritage of family recipes that often go back generations.

 Swiss Christmas traditions

 From my own perspective, these are the typical Swiss Christmas traditions I remember growing up.
 Starting in November, some towns and cities offer public candle-dipping stations.
-For an entire week, I would return to my town’s candle-dipping place every night in order to finish my bee-wax candles.
+For an entire week, I would return to my town’s candle-dipping place every night to finish my bee-wax candles.

-For adults, the making of an Advent wreath is a common November tradition.
+For adults, making an Advent wreath is a common November tradition.
 Since the four candles are lit on the four Sundays before Christmas Eve, the family’s wreath needs to be ready at one point in late November.

 Another one of my childhood memories about Christmas in Switzerland is of the Advent calendar.
 In my young mind, the 24 windows, or little gifts, were an epic build-up to Christmas Eve.
-Every morning in December, I would jump out of the bed to see what the new day has in store.
+Every morning in December, I would jump out of bed to see what the new day had in store.

-Fast forward to December 6 when many Swiss children experience another highlight.
+Fast forward to December 6, when many Swiss children experience another highlight.
 For weeks, the little ones will have rehearsed their poems.
 They envisioned the bearded man with his helper in front of their inner eye.
 And they are ready to meet Samichlaus and claim the goodies in his bag.
 But when it is crunch time, stage fright is not uncommon…

 Then, by the time we returned home, the Christkind angel had magically delivered all the gifts!
-To our great surprise, the lights on the tree were lit and Christmas was finally here.
+To our great surprise, the lights on the tree were lit, and Christmas was finally here.

 Add comment